Ihavecreativeideas/marketpace-fuckitup/FACEBOOK_APP_REVIEW_INSTRUCTIONS.md

 - **No Payment Barriers:** All features currently available without cost

 **Future Pro Subscription Gift Codes:**
-For the planned Pro subscription features (launching approximately 6 months from now), we will provide **8-10 gift codes** for Facebook reviewers to access Pro features when subscriptions begin:
+For the Pro subscription features launching January 1, 2026, we will provide **8-10 gift codes** for Facebook reviewers to access Pro features when subscriptions begin:

 - **Gift Code Duration:** Active for one year after Pro subscription launch
-- **Full Pro Access:** Complete access to enhanced business tools, analytics, and premium features
+- **Full Pro Access:** Complete access to personal business pages, analytics, promotion tools, local marketing, and business spotlight features
-- **Pricing Range:** $2-$8/month Pro features (when subscriptions activate)
+- **Subscription Value:** $60/year Pro features (regular price $5/month or $50/year)
-- **Reviewer Benefit:** Free Pro access for comprehensive ongoing review
+- **Reviewer Benefit:** Free Pro access for comprehensive ongoing review and platform testing

 **Current Review Status:**
 All Pro features are currently accessible for free during the launch campaign, so no gift codes are needed for immediate review.
 Gift codes will be provided to Facebook when Pro subscriptions activate.